 What is May-Thurner Syndrome, and how does it happen?

-Your left leg is more prone to Deep Vein Thrombosis (DVT) as a result of this sluggish flow and increased pressure.
+Your left leg is more prone to Deep Vein Thrombosis (DVT) because of this sluggish flow and increased pressure.
 A DVT is a blood clot that can be quite dangerous.
 MTS has been linked to the development of Pelvic Congestion Syndrome in women and Varicocele in males.

 - Pain in legs